 - Seek continuous improvement in RI techniques and ESG performance at OCPE and our investee companies; and

 - Report annually on OCPE’s RI practices via the PRI reporting process and make information about our RI approach available on our website.

-OCPE has an RI Committee comprising of two Investment Professionals, the General Counsel and Senior Partner, David Till.
+OCPE has an RI Committee comprising two Investment Professionals and David Till, Senior Partner.
 Committee members are responsible for the implementation of the RI Policy under the oversight of David Till.
 A quarterly Group compliance meeting is held where RI and ESG issues constitute a standing agenda item.